José Antonio Camacho

 José Antonio Camacho Alfaro (/es/; born 8 June 1955) is a Spanish former football left-back and a former manager.

 He spent 15 professional years at Real Madrid, appearing in more than 500 official matches with the team and helping win 19 major titles, including nine La Liga championships.
 Subsequently, he embarked in a lengthy manager career, which included two very brief spells with his main club.

 Camacho earned more than 80 caps with Spain, representing the country in two World Cups and as many European Championships.
 He also managed the national team for four years, taking them to the quarter-finals in the 2002 World Cup.

 Club career

 Camacho was born in Cieza, Murcia.
+Began his football career playing in the schoolyards and streets of Cieza, where he gradually developed his skills and stood out among his peers.
+At the age of six, he moved with his family to Albacete.
+During this period, the family considered returning to their native province, and he even underwent trials for the youth academy of Real Murcia; however, the club’s coaches opted for other players, reportedly claiming that Camacho was too slight in build.
+Ultimately, the family decided to remain in Albacete.
+His footballing promise began to crystallize at the age of sixteen, when he played for Atlético Jareño, a club based in Villanueva de la Jara, in the province of Cuenca (the hometown of his future wife), before joining the youth team of Albacete Balompié, where he was deployed as a left winger.
+The name of the young José Antonio Camacho soon began to circulate within Spanish football circles, and national team manager Héctor Rial called him up to the Spain national under-18 team.
+His impressive performances earned him promotion to Albacete Balompié’s first team, which at the time competed in the Primera Regional division.

-After playing youth football at Albacete, he moved to La Liga giants Real Madrid at age 18, being almost immediately cast into the first team and its starting XI, his debut being handed by manager Luis Molowny on 3 March 1974 as he played the full 90 minutes in a 1–0 away loss against Málaga.
+After playing at Albacete, he moved to La Liga giants Real Madrid at age 18, being almost immediately cast into the first team and its starting XI, his debut being handed by manager Luis Molowny on 3 March 1974 as he played the full 90 minutes in a 1–0 away loss against Málaga.

 During his spell with Real Madrid, Camacho appeared in 577 official matches (414 in the league alone), forming a proficient left-wing partnership with Rafael Gordillo, who featured mainly as a midfielder.
 In January 1978, he suffered a serious injury in training, which put his career on hold for nearly two years, but returned strong, being instrumental as the capital side won consecutive UEFA Cups.